siraom15/whats-next/README.md

 # Yes.
-What will I do next ?
+What should I do for next project ?
 ## From the post from instagram
 40 Best project ideads for web deverlopers